 - Waiver Type: 1915(c)

-- Description from medicaid.gov: Provides adult day health, case management, community adult group homes, community first choice/personal assistance and specially trained attendant care, day habilitation, homemaker, prevocational services, respite, supported employment, audiology, respiratory therapy, financial management services, independence advisor, adult foster care, community supports, community transition, consultative clinical and therapeutic services, consumer goods and services, dietetic services, environmental accessibility adaptations, family training and support, health and wellness, homemaker chore, level 1 assisted living, level 2 assisted living, level 3 assisted living, non-medical transportation, nutrition, occupational therapy, pain and symptom management, personal emergency response systems, physical therapy, post-acute rehabilitation services, private duty nursing, senior companion, specialized child care for medically fragile children, specialized medical equipment and supplies, speech therapy, supported living, and vehicle modification services to individuals ages 65 or older and individuals with physical disabilities or other disabilities ages 0-64 years who meet a nursing facility level of care.
+- Description from medicaid.gov: Provides adult day health, big sky waiver personal assistance, case management, community adult group homes, day habilitation, homemaker, prevocational services, respite, supported employment, audiology, respiratory therapy, speech therapy, financial management services – self direction, independence advisor – self direction, adult foster care, community transition, consultative clinical and therapeutic services, dietetic-nutritionist services, environmental accessibility adaptations, family training and support, health and wellness, homemaker chore, level 1 assisted living, level 2 assisted living behavioral health modification, level 3 assisted living specialized care, member directed goods and services, money management, non-medical transportation, nurse supervision for personal care attendants, nutrition, occupational therapy, pain and symptom management, personal emergency response systems, physical therapy, post acute rehabilitation services, senior companion, service animals, skilled nursing, specialized child care for children who are medically fragile, specialized medical equipment and supplies, specially trained attendant, and vehicle modifications services to individuals ages 65 or older and individuals with physical disabilities or other disabilities ages 0-64 years who meet a nursing facility level of care.
 This waiver operates with a concurrent 1915(b)(4) authority.

 - Online State Information: Big Sky Page